-I have become fixated on the concept of treating Christian evangelism as if it were a political campaign, featuring Jesus as the dominant and exalted candidate for the highest office in the land, and his gospel as the perfect campaign brochure.
-The idea has taken hold of me.
+I am equally taken with the concept of treating Christian evangelism as if it was a political campaign, featuring Jesus as the dominant and exalted candidate for the highest office in the land, and his gospel as the perfect campaign brochure.
+These two ideas seem linked.

 Seeds are plain and ordinary, right?
 You pick them up at the garden center in the spring and plant them in your garden.
 Or you re-seed the bare patches in your lawn.
 No big deal.

 But some seeds are more valuable, and they come with a history.
 They are called heirloom or heritage seeds, and they have been developed over hundreds of years, perhaps by a single family who has guarded and propagated this particular variety because of its inherent value.

 So for the purposes of this article, I want to compare the Christian Bible to a seed catalog: